CATEGORIES

 When You Still Need an Earth Rod

-There are cases where PME alone isn’t enough, and a rod (or multiple rods) is still required:
+There are cases where PME alone isn’t enough:

 • TT systems — no PME available, so you must provide a local electrode.

-• Some DNO conditions – certain Distribution Network Operators still request a rod as belt‑and‑braces.
+• Certain DNO conditions — some still require a rod as belt-and-braces.

-• Legacy installs – older consumer units without integrated PME detection.
+• Legacy installs — older boards without PME detection.

-• Non‑EV circuits outdoors – e.g. garden supplies, where PME may not be permitted.
+• Outdoor non-EV circuits — e.g. garden supplies where PME isn’t allowed.

-For most EV charger installs, however, a compliant PME fault device removes the earth rod requirement entirely.
+For most EV charger installs, a compliant PME fault device removes the earth rod requirement entirely.

 PME vs Earth Rod – Why It Matters for EV

-• Resistance values can change with weather and moisture.
+• Resistance values change with weather and moisture.

-PME devices solve that by providing a self‑contained, regulation‑compliant disconnect that satisfies DNOs and BS 7671.
-That’s why they’ve become the go‑to option for EV installers needing fast sign‑off.
+PME devices solve this with a self-contained, regulation-compliant disconnect that satisfies BS 7671 and DNOs.
+That’s why they’re now the go-to option for EV installs needing fast sign-off.

 Products That Deliver